hbctraining/reproducibility-tools/lessons/01-Rmarkdown_lesson.md

 4. **Open the .rmd file** in RStudio.
 5. **knit the markdown** by clicking on the `Knit` button located at the top of your script editor pane.

 In the console, you will see a flurry of text scrolling by.
 The text indicates progress while each code chunk is being executed.
 Once the document is finished 'knitting', a new window will be automatically opening up with the HTML report that was just generated.
-Scroll through it and take note of what you see.
+Take a look at the HTML file that is output and compare it to the "raw" `workshop-example.Rmd` file that you *knit*.

 > **NOTE**: If you run into an error when knitting the markdown, make sure the directory structure of the `rmd_workshop` project is set properly as shown below:
 > - The `data` folder should be in the same directory as `workshop-example.rmd` file